DistCompiler/pgo/README.md

 ## Current status

 Under development.
-We currently support compilation of some small, single threaded PlusCal programs into corresponding compilable, runnable Go code.
+We currently support compilation of most uniprocess and very simple multiprocess PlusCal algorithms into corresponding compilable, runnable Go code.

 ## How does it work